schubmat/Custom-MADE/README.md

 * `gradle` -- **Gradle build tool**
   * for compiling the _Xtext_ grammars and the connected _Language Server_
 * `java` -- **Java Programming Language**
-  * The current project version will work with **JDK 11**!
+  * Custom-MADE currently requires **JDK 11**!
+More recent JDK versions are not supported as of now.
 * `npm` -- **Node Package Manager**
   * Used to compile the ReactJS front-end
 * `git` -- **Git -- distributed version control system**
-  * Custom-MADE employs git to manage the available languages and allows for connecting projects to existing git repositories
+  * Custom-MADE employs _git_ to manage the available languages and allows for connecting projects to existing git repositories
 <!-- * `node.js` -- **Node Package Manager**
   * Used to compile the ReactJS front-end
  -->